venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 ```
 <br>

-To run the web application on your localhost, you can run the following command, and then open the url in the browser to test your web app:
+To run the web application on your localhost, conduct the following command in the terminal, and then open the url in the browser to test the web application:
 ```
 $ python app.py
 ```